sneeuwballen/zipperposition/README.md

 # Zipperposition

+## CASC

+Note for CASC: to install Zipperposition, you need OCaml >= 4.00.1. follow those steps:

+    $ cd zipperposition-0.2-casc
+    $ ./configure

+with options `--bindir` for the binaries location, and `--datadir` for the knowledge files.

+    $ make
+    $ make install

+Make install may require root permissions.
+Then, you can launch Zipperposition using

+    $ zipperposition_launcher $FILE $TIMEOUT

+where FILE is the problem file, and TIMEOUT a timeout in seconds.
+Zipperposition is standalone, except for the `kb` file that stores some (basic) knowledge about theories.
+Solutions, when they are found, (try to) follow the SZS Ontology and TSTP output format (with FOF refutations).
+Outputing solutions into graphs (in the DOT format) is also possible by giving the prover itself (not the launcher) the option `-dot file.dot`.
+Then, for instance, `dot -Txlib file.dot` can be used to display the graph.

+The regular `README` content follows, you can ignore it.

 ## Short summary
 Zipperposition is intended to be a superposition prover for full first order logic.
 The accent is on flexibility, modularity and simplicity rather than performance, to allow